-Applicants need to research the costs of living in the place where they plan to settle in Canada.
+Applicants need to research the costs of living in a place where they plan to settle in Canada.

 Documents that guarantee payment of a specific amount of money, which is payable to the applicant, such as:

-Settlement Funds Required for Federal Skilled Worker and Federal Skilled Trades Programs
+Settlement Funds Required for Federal Skilled Worker Program:

 As is the case with the national Express Entry Program, the QSWP is based on the skills and occupations categorized by the National Occupations Classification (NOC).
 Those skills regarded in high demand based on labour market conditions are given priority over others.
 This forms the basis for the entire immigration scheme of Quebec.
 Aside from that there are several factors that are taken into consideration when assessing the viability of a candidate for entry into Quebec with a PR visa.
 Here’s a look at the factors utilized by the Quebec Provincial Nominee Program to assess application eligibility:

 |Education||Up to 14 points (Cutoff Score = 2 points)|

 |Validated Employment Offer||Up to 10 points|